 This is a series of free courses on-line about the role of computers in modern society.
 Specifically how to use a computer, how to use particular software, how to use the Internet, how to secure your computer from on-line threats, and digital audio, video, and photography.
 A prerequisite for doing the courses is knowledge of how to use a keyboard and mouse.
 Detailed Courses and includes assessments.
 Also, doing such courses will make you very tech-savvy, and you will be able to impress your grandchildren with your acquired knowledge.

 This is an on-line database of various free on-line computing courses and tutorials.
 Covered all sorts of topic.
-Example includes “Copyright”, “Basic Computing”, “Advanced IT”, “Health” (about how to understand health-related technology), etc. It’s a handy guide, with links to plenty of websites.
+An example includes “Copyright”, “Basic Computing”, “Advanced IT”, “Health” (about how to understand health-related technology), etc. It’s a handy guide, with links to plenty of websites.

 This is a software program that is free to download.
 It makes one’s computer easy to elderly people to use.
 Designed for the computer novice in mind.
 It creates an interface with six “buttons” that enable the computer user to use the Internet, send and receive e-mails, chat with other people, and other functions.
 Overwhelmed with the options?
 This is worth checking out.